top of page

 ABOUT ME

-Over the years, I’ve volunteered with organizations dedicated to birth justice and midwifery access, contributed to the development of state guidelines and legislation, helped improve Medicaid reimbursement for licensed midwives, and supported the establishment of birth center licensure.
-I had another amazing child and continued to grow professionally—consulting on midwifery policy at both the state and national level, and facilitating work with accreditors, schools, and small businesses.
+Since then, I've volunteered with organizations dedicated to birth justice and midwifery access, contributed to state guidelines and legislation, helped improve Medicaid reimbursement for licensed midwives, and supported the creation of birth center licensure.
+Over time I came to see that national organizations shape not only policy but the culture of midwifery in this country and that is where I focus my energy today.

-Midwifery is my calling, and my passion lies in making education accessible, ensuring clients have care from providers who reflect their communities, and creating systems that make this work sustainable.
+Midwifery is my calling.
+My passion lies in making education accessible, ensuring families may access care from CPMs who reflect their communities, and building systems that make this work sustainable.

 GIFTS OF SERVICE